thergh/jftt-compiler/README.md

-The program compiles programs written in a custom language to a version of assembly.
+Program compiles programs written in a custom language specified by a grammar to a version of assembly.